MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

    rm weblogic-deploy.zip
    ```

-1. Use the following commands to build an auxiliary image using Podman:
+1. Use the following commands to create a docker file:

    ```bash
    cd ${BASE_DIR}/mystaging